LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 .. important:: **To keep things tidy, please delete your topic branch in
                Bitbucket after it is merged if you no longer need it for further development.
-Bitbucket also provides to click on to do this after the merge is complete.**
+Bitbucket also provides a button to click
+               on to do this after the merge is complete.**

 Checking out an existing branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^